JuPeg/reportM2/docs/matandmet/cluster.md

 #Viral reference database case#

-- Show graphic from ESPRIT-Tree paper that shows time comsumption
+- Show graphic from ESPRIT-Tree paper that shows time comsumption + my predictions
+- Test cd-hit parallelization
 - Explain that we care more about rapidity than accuracy
 - Talk about database size and length distribution